msaari/relevanssi/readme.txt

 * Changed behaviour: `relevanssi_strip_tags()` used to add spaces between HTML tags before stripping them.
 It no longer does that, but instead adds a space after specific list of tags (p, br, h1-h6, div, blockquote, hr, li, img) to avoid words being stuck to each other in excerpts.
 * Minor fix: Warnings when creating excerpts with search terms that contain a slash were removed.
 * Minor fix: Better Ninja Tables compatibility to avoid problems with lightbox images.
+* Minor fix: Relevanssi did not work well in the Media Library grid view.
+Relevanssi is now blocked there.
+If you need Relevanssi in Media Library searches, use the list view.

 = 4.12.5 =
 * Changed behaviour: `relevanssi_excerpt_custom_field_content` now gets the post ID and list of custom field names as a parameter.